• Welcome to The SAHM Survival Guide!

 This topic of helping our kids focus and calm down is always part of back to school season.
 We all want our children to thrive each year, and that means helping them learn to the best of their abilities.

 Actions and emotions of children – and adults – are effected by everything we do and eat.
-Sleep habits and healthy diet are have a huge impact on helping our kids focus and calm down.
+Sleep habits and healthy diet have a huge impact on helping our kids focus and calm down.

 We stopped buying junk food on the regular.
 I used to put it on our grocery list as if it was a needed food item.
 Live and learn, as they say!